 As online reviews make big impact to influence over consumer decisions, businesses must be vigilant in monitoring and managing their online presence and fight fake reviews:

-How to Report and Remove Fake Reviews from Online Platforms
+How to Report & Remove Fake Reviews Online

 Flagging and reporting fake reviews involves a systematic approach to ensure they are addressed effectively.
 Every review network has different ways on how to report questionable reviews.
 Here’s a general guide to help you report fake reviews across different platforms: